-Page: 1 of 38: Welcome to the ENROLLING IN A QUALIFIED HEALTH PLAN Module
+Page: 1 of 40: Welcome to the ENROLLING IN A QUALIFIED HEALTH PLAN Module

-Long Description Animated introduction screen containing the following text at the top and left of the screen: Welcome to the Enrolling in a Qualified Health Plan Module Beneath this text on the left is the logo for the Department of Health & Human Services (HHS), which is made up of the profiles of people, stacked on top of each other, resulting in the profile of an eagle.
+Animated introduction screen containing the following text at the top and left of the screen: Welcome to the Enrolling in a Qualified Health Plan Module Beneath this text on the left is the logo for the Department of Health & Human Services (HHS), which is made up of the profiles of people, stacked on top of each other, resulting in the profile of an eagle.
 The words "Department of Health & Human Services USA" form a circle that extends out and to the left from the profiles.
 To the right of the logo are the words "Health Insurance Marketplace®."
-When used in this document, the term "Health Insurance Marketplace®" or "Marketplace" refers to Federally-facilitated Marketplaces (FFM), including FFMs where states perform plan management functions, and also refers to State-based Marketplaces on the Federal Platform (SBM-FP).
 On the right side of the screen are three images from the module representing module-specific concepts.
 The health caduceus symbol is behind these images.